ashutoshmjain/gita/src/mathuraChap09.md

 Complete is simple to explain - replied Angel - it means, if you look at the group of all colors -  as a whole - the locked in knowledge is awareness of all the separations.
 In other words, it is an algorithm that converts a given color into its corresponding anti-color.
 Means it doesn't only know Magenta is complimentary to Green , it knows the complementarity of all the possible colors  - in the group.
 Think of it something at the center of the Group.

 Identity is little hard to fathom - he continued.
-It means that this knowledge is inbuilt into all the colors.
+It means that this knowledge is inbuilt into all the child branches.
 It is in every member of the group, but it doesn't change the appearance of any of the constituents.
-In other words, the independent color can't manifest without imbibing this knowledge.
-This awareness is the operation that creates the separation in first place.
+This awareness creates the separation in first place.
 It also means that when two opposing members mix together to cancel each other - what is left is this knowledge.
 That is why it is the Identity of the group.

 But the story doesn't stop here - he added.
 This identity - white transparent light in case of our group of seven rainbow colors - has its own inverse - the utter darkness.
 In other words, the white light is born of seven underlying separations - Seven knots in `Vaidik` speak , and it separates itself from the darkness.
 No matter how complex an identity, it always has its inverse  - it must separate [^separation] from something else to become observable.